yennanliu/NYC_Taxi_Trip_Duration/README.md

 ## INTRO

->
-Predicts the total ride duration of taxi trips in New York City. primary dataset is one released by the NYC Taxi and Limousine Commission, which includes pickup time, geo-coordinates, number of passengers, and several other variables.
+>Predict the total ride duration of taxi trips in New York City. primary dataset is one released by the NYC Taxi and Limousine Commission, which includes pickup time, geo-coordinates, number of passengers, and several other variables.

 Please download the train data via : https://www.kaggle.com/c/nyc-taxi-trip-duration/data, and save at `data/train.csv`.
 Then you should be able to run the ML demo code (scripts under `run/`)

 * [Kaggle Page](https://www.kaggle.com/c/nyc-taxi-trip-duration)
 * [Analysis nb](https://nbviewer.jupyter.org/github/yennanliu/NYC_Taxi_Trip_Duration/blob/master/notebook/NYC_Taxi_EDA_V1_Yen.ipynb) - EDA ipython notebook